-- 21.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 20.02, or who are requested to work on their scheduled off-duty days, shall be paid: - (1) the rate of time and one-half of their basic hourly rate of pay for the first two (2) hours of overtime on a scheduled work day and double time thereafter; - (2) the rate of double time of their basic hourly rate of pay for all hours worked on a scheduled day off. - 21.02 Employees required to work on a scheduled day off shall receive the overtime rate as provided but shall not have the day off rescheduled. - 21.03 If an employee works overtime on a statutory holiday which calls for a premium rate of pay as provided at Article 27, the employee shall be paid overtime at the rate of time and one-half (1-1/2) times the premium statutory holiday rate for all hours worked beyond seven and one-half (7-1/2) in that day. - 21.04 Overtime pay shall be paid to the employee within eight (8) days after the expiration of the pay period in which the overtime was earned except as provided in Article 21.05 below.
+21.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 20.02, or who are requested to work on their scheduled off-duty days, shall be paid:

+- (1) the rate of time and one-half of their basic hourly rate of pay for the first two (2) hours of overtime on a scheduled work day and double time thereafter; - (2) the rate of double time of their basic hourly rate of pay for all hours worked on a scheduled day off.

+21.02 Employees required to work on a scheduled day off shall receive the overtime rate as provided but shall not have the day off rescheduled.

+21.03 If an employee works overtime on a statutory holiday which calls for a premium rate of pay as provided at Article 27, the employee shall be paid overtime at the rate of time and one-half (1-1/2) times the premium statutory holiday rate for all hours worked beyond seven and one-half (7-1/2) in that day.

+21.04 Overtime pay shall be paid to the employee within eight (8) days after the expiration of the pay period in which the overtime was earned except as provided in Article 21.05 below.

-- (A) A record shall be kept of authorized overtime worked by each employee which, at the option of the employee, shall be taken as time off or pay.
-Should the option be time off, such time off for overtime shall be accumulated and taken at a time mutually agreed to by the employee and the Employer. - (B) The overtime earned between April 1 and September 30 shall, at the employee's option, be taken as time off or pay prior to March 31 of the next calendar year.
-Any unused portion of the accumulated overtime as of March 31 shall be paid out at the employee's current rate of pay.
+(A) A record shall be kept of authorized overtime worked by each employee which, at the option of the employee, shall be taken as time off or pay.
+Should the option be time off, such time off for overtime shall be accumulated and taken at a time mutually agreed to by the employee and the Employer.

+- (B) The overtime earned between April 1 and September 30 shall, at the employee's option, be taken as time off or pay prior to March 31 of the next calendar year.
+Any unused portion of the accumulated overtime as of March 31 shall be paid out at the employee's current rate of pay. - (C) Any overtime earned between October 1 and March 31 shall, at the option of the employee, be taken as time off or pay prior to September 30.
+Any unused portion of the accumulated overtime as of September 30 shall be paid out at the employee's current rate of pay.